-Ober Gatlinburg’s Wildlife Encounter is proud to share with visitors our black bear family, including Minnie and BJ, and their now grown 6 yr olds, Holly and Chief.
+Ober Gatlinburg’s Wildlife Encounter is proud to share with visitors our black bear family, including Minnie and BJ, and their now adult kids Holly and Chief.

-See our River Otters playing at the underwater viewing area, our beautiful Bobcats and our Birds of Prey in an enclosed aviary.
-Eventually fox and other native species will also have homes at this new facility.
+See our River Otters playing at the underwater viewing area, our beautiful Bobcats, Fox and our Birds of Prey in an enclosed aviary.

 No Food or Drink is allowed in the Wildlife Encounter.